aaronreay/rhcsa-ex200/1. Understand and use essential tools/README.md

-# List, create and delete partitions on MBR and GPT disks
+# Access a shell prompt and issue commands with correct syntax